-As of December 31, 2020, Expedia Group owned Class B shares representing 59.0% of our share capital and 68.8% of the voting power in us, and the Founders owned Class B shares representing 25.2% of our share capital and 29.4% of the voting power in us due to the disparate voting powers associated with our dual-class share structure.
+As of December 31, 2021, Expedia Group owned Class B shares representing 58.3% of our share capital and 76.9% of the voting power in us, and the Founders owned Class B shares representing 14.8% of our share capital and 19.5% of the voting power in us due to the disparate voting powers associated with our dual-class share structure.
+The Founders also hold Class A shares representing 6.4% of our share capital.
 See "Item 7: Major shareholders and related party transactions".
 As a result of the dual-class share structure and the concentration of ownership, as well as the terms of the Amended and Restated Shareholders' Agreement, Expedia Group (through ELPS) and the Founders have considerable influence over matters such as decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, appointment and dismissal of management board members and supervisory board members and other significant corporate actions.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could have the effect of depriving the holders of ADSs (representing Class A shares) of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our Class A shares.
 This concentrated control limits your ability to influence corporate matters that holders of Class A shares may view as beneficial.